Salvage vs. Rebuilt Titles: What's the Difference?

 Can you get full coverage on a rebuilt title car?

-Full coverage — meaning collision and comprehensive combined with liability — is available for rebuilt title cars, but only through select insurers and not universally.
-Companies like State Farm, GEICO, and American Family may offer it on a case-by-case basis, while carriers like Allstate and Mercury often restrict rebuilt title drivers to liability only.
+Full coverage — meaning collision and comprehensive combined with liability — is available for rebuilt title cars, but only through select insurers.
+Companies like State Farm, GEICO, and American Family may offer it on a case-by-case basis, while carriers like Farmers and USAA often restrict rebuilt title drivers to liability only.
 Even when full coverage is available, you should expect to pay 20–40% more than you would for a clean-title equivalent, and your claim payout will reflect the vehicle's reduced market value.
+Learn more about what full coverage car insurance actually includes before committing.

 Does a salvage title affect insurance rates permanently?

-Yes — as long as a vehicle carries a rebuilt title, insurance rates will be higher than for an equivalent clean-title car.
+Yes — as long as a vehicle carries a rebuilt title, insurance rates will typically be higher than for an equivalent clean-title car.
 The rebuilt title designation is permanent and follows the vehicle's history indefinitely.
-Insurers use vehicle history reports to identify the prior salvage status and factor it into both rate calculations and coverage eligibility decisions, regardless of how well the car was repaired.
+Insurers use vehicle history reports to identify the prior salvage status and factor it into both rate calculations and coverage eligibility decisions, regardless of how well the car was repaired or how much time has passed.

 Is it worth buying a rebuilt title car to save money?

 It depends on your situation.
-Rebuilt title cars can be purchased for 20–40% less than clean-title equivalents, which is appealing.
-However, the savings can be partially offset by higher insurance premiums, difficulty obtaining full coverage car insurance, reduced loan financing options, and lower resale value.
-If you plan to pay cash and only need liability coverage, a rebuilt title car can make financial sense — but do a full inspection by a trusted mechanic first.
+Rebuilt title cars can be purchased for 20–50% less than clean-title equivalents, which is appealing for budget-conscious buyers.
+However, savings can be offset by higher insurance premiums, limited full coverage availability, difficulty financing, a voided manufacturer's warranty, and lower resale value.
+If you plan to pay cash and only need liability coverage and intend to keep the car long-term, a rebuilt title car can make financial sense — but always have the vehicle independently inspected by a trusted mechanic first.

 Which states have the strictest salvage-to-rebuilt title conversion rules?